oferwald/transposh/readme.txt

 = I want my own css image with less flags =

-This is coming soon
+This is on our todo list

 = css flags have issues on IE6 for my users =

 First, there's always the ability to use another option for the plugin which is more compatible, such as the selection box.
 Second, you can change the .css from transparent background to your page background color.
 And last - we urge anyone using IE6 to upgrade...

+= How can I prevent certain text from being translated? =

+You can wrap the element with the "no_translate" class, or add a span similar to `<span class="no_translate">`

 == Screenshots ==

-1. This is a screen shot of a site using Transposh widget on the sidebar
+1. This is a screen shot of Transposh home page with the flagged widget on the right sidebar
-2. This is the same site, translated to Hebrew
+2. This is the same site, translated to Hebrew, take note that automatic RTL kicked in
-3. A look at the translation interface
+3. A look at the translation interface, in Spanish, viewable is the editor window and the icons used to trigger it in the background
-4. Management of languages in the settings page
+4. The settings page, including management of active languages and various other settings
-5. Widget style selection
+5. Widget style selection box, with three basic appearances, flags below (in Hebrew), language selection on the top right and language list on the bottom right.

+== Upgrade Notice ==
+= 0.3.9 =
+This version allows sorting of languages within the widget

 == Changelog ==
+= 2009/12/26 - 0.3.9 =
+ * New languages interface, users can now sort languages on their widget
+ * anonymous translation is now on by default (for new installations)
+ * Changed the post option so it would just work (no need for the alternate settings)
+ * updated screenshots and FAQ
 = 2009/12/20 - 0.3.8 =
  * Add language detection and default language settings
  * Fix wrong inclusions of css and js (thanks [Kevin Hart](http://gainesvillecomputer.com/))